idzwan02/emoticore/README.md

 # Emoticore 💖

-Emoticore is a mobile mental health (mHealth) application built with Flutter and Firebase.
+Emoticore is a gamified mobile mental health (mHealth) application built with Flutter and Firebase.
 This project is developed as part of a university course (`CSP`, Semester 6) to explore mobile app development for mental well-being.
-The app provides users with tools to track their mood, monitor mental health scores via the DASS-21 assessment, and customize their profile.
+The app combines traditional tracking tools with gamification elements to encourage consistent engagement.

 ## 📸 Screenshots